GamesCreed

 Adore lets you have a unique roster of creatures to fight with the devil.

-Nowadays, the craze for online gaming is quite at its peak, especially with MOBA games, where you have your designated team fighting with special powers and minions.
+Nowadays, the craze for online gaming is at its peak, especially with MOBA games, where you have your designated team fighting with special powers and minions.
 What if you were to, let’s say, make the game a single-player and add the aspect of focus on the creatures only?
 Well, the answer is Adore, no doubt.
-The title has been in development since 2020 and it’s finally out with its 1.0 update.
+The title has been in development since 2020, and it’s finally out with its 1.0 update.
 The developers are quite firm with their decisions; however, they still take feedback to keep the game tidy.

 Adore is a quite fun, 3D isometric game where you control Lukha and have creatures that are unearthly as your weapons.
 It sounds a bit odd, but once we start talking about the details, it will make sense, we promise.
-The game starts with a backstory of how the balance between Draknar, the god of good, and Ixer, the god of evil in Gaterdrik, was broken once the evil overcame the good.
+The game starts with a backstory of how the balance between Draknar, the god of good, and Ixer, the god of evil, in Gaterdrik was broken once the evil overcame the good.

 And now every creature that exists is cursed with the evil’s mind control plan.
 It is up to Lukha to revert things to normal, but why exactly him?
 The answer gets revealed right away as the spirit of the good has fallen onto us once our main character was a baby, and we are tasked with taking care of all the mess.
 Not many people believe that we have Draknar’s spirit with us, but it becomes clear to all once it becomes more obvious.